How does this medication work? What will it do for me?

-- is allergic to halobetasol, to other corticosteroids (e.g., betamethasone, fluocinolone), or to any of the ingredients of the medication
+- are allergic to halobetasol, to other corticosteroids (e.g., betamethasone, fluocinolone), or to any of the ingredients of the medication

-- has untreated bacterial, tubercular, or fungal infections of the skin
+- have untreated bacterial, tubercular, or fungal infections of the skin

-- has viral lesions of the skin (including herpes simplex, vaccinia, and chickenpox)
+- have viral lesions of the skin (including herpes simplex, vaccinia, and chickenpox)

 What side effects are possible with this medication?